-RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Members of the public Comment Dereham Road overloaded with cars, need for cycle routes to city, easy bus access, no direct access of New Road.
+RESPONDENT SUPPORT/ BRIEF SUMMARY OF MAIN ISSUES DRAFT GNLP PROPOSED (OR GROUP OF OBJECT/ COMMENTS REQUIRING RESPONSE CHANGE TO RESPONDENTS) COMMENT INVESTIGATION PLAN Members of the public Comment Dereham Road overloaded with cars, need for cycle routes to city, easy bus access, no direct access of New Road.
 Bawburgh village is already a rat run, with excessive speed, water runoff will need to be diverted from the site rather than soaking into the fields.
 Include as a contingency site with GNLP2043.
 This site will become an allocation if there are three consecutive years in which Annual Monitoring Reports show that housing completions in Greater Norwich To be included in the plan (together with GNLP2043) as a contingency site for 800 dwellings.

-Carter Jonas LLP Object Concerns whether this strategic extension would are more than below annual targets.
-The concerns raise will be mitigate through policy requirements.
-Include as a contingency si d d To be included provide policy compliant levels of affordable housing taking into account the costs of providing primary infrastructure in advance of development.
+Carter Jonas LLP Object Concerns whether this strategic extension would provide policy compliant levels of affordable housing taking into account the costs of providing primary infrastructure in advance of development.
 This together with constraints identified does not equate to reasonable alternative.
-It is requested that this site is deleted as a reasonable alternative housing allocation. with GNLP204 This site will become an allocation if the are three consecutive ye in which Annua Monitoring Rep show that hous completions in Greater Norwic are more than below annual targets.
-New development wan be expected to compliant with strategic policie unless exceptic circumstances be demonstrat (together with GNLP2043) as a contingency site for 800 dwellings. ears all poorts sing ch 10% vill be es onal can Gladman Support If allocated, the Include as a To be included Developments development would deliver contingency si e in the plan significant benefits to the local area and wider community, including: 600+ dwellings, providing for a wide range of tenure, size and types of new homes; 33% affordable homes; child play provision; access links to the southern land parcel; pedestrian and cycling links/improvements; recreational green open space, a net-biodiversity gain and support for existing local services with 2043.
-This site will become an allocation if there are three consecutive years in which Annual Monitoring Reports show that housing completions in Greater Norwich are more than 10% below annual targets (together with GNLP2043) as a contingency site for 800 dwellings. existing local services through increased use and spend.
+It is requested that this site is deleted as a reasonable alternative housing allocation. belot targ cond will thro required linch configuration with This become allow are consin with More show come Greare belot targ more than 10% ow annual gets.
+The acerns raised be mitigated ough policy uirements.
+Inde as a atingency site of GNLP2043.
+It is site will come an acation if there as a secutive years which Annual intoring Reports ow that housing in the policy of the acer of To be included in the plan (together with GNLP2043) as a contingency site for 800 dwellings. allocation. deve be e com stra unle velopment will expected to be npliant with ategic policies ess exceptional cumstances can Cladman Cupport If allocated the demonstrated.
+To be included Gladman Developments Support If allocated, the development would deliver lude as a itingency site To be included in the plan

+significant benefits to the with 2043.
+This (together with

+local area and wider site will become an GNLP2043) as

+community, including: 600+ allocation if there a contingency

+dwellings, providing for a are three site for 800

+wide range of tenure, size consecutive years dwellings.

+and types of new homes; in which Annual

+33% affordable homes; Monitoring Reports

+child play provision; access show that housing

+links to the southern land completions in

+parcel; pedestrian and Greater Norwich

+cycling links/improvements; are more than 10%

+recreational green open below annual

+space, a net-biodiversity targets

+gain and support for

+existing local services

+through increased use and

+spend.